Economic Development Board: 1961–present: Setting up of Jurong Industrial Estate and overseas missions

 By 24 November 1961, the agency was fully operational.
 In December 1961, the agency started offering free advice to nine electrical industries, releasing research materials to entrepreneurs and manufacturers.
 It also spearheaded development works at the 9,000 acre Jurong industrial estate.
 In 1962, EDB introduced a simplified process of buying industrial land.
 An applicant would have to submit a building plan in three months and build in two years before a lease of land no more than 99 years be issued.
 EDB received an additional grant of S$40 million to develop Jurong Industrial Estate from the Singapore government.

 1962 was also the year which Singapore begun to actively woo overseas industrialists as such the Japanese, with some indicating interests in joint development projects and sending study missions to Singapore.
 A Japanese economic survey mission led by Shinichi Takasugi, President of Mitsubishi and Head of Japan's Economic Cooperation Committee and the Federation of Economic Organizations found that Jurong Industrial Estate was "the best site for industrialisation for Singapore."
 A S$23 million shipyard joint venture between Ishikawajima-Harima and EDB was planned for as well.

 EDB was also functioning as an industrial bank, offering loans to companies at "reasonable interest rates".

 Investing since 1991, EDBI is the dedicated corporate investment arm of the EDB, and a global investor in select high growth technology sectors covering Information & Communication Technology (ICT), Emerging Technology (ET), Healthcare (HC) and other strategic industries.

-Since 1 April 2019, the EDB manages DesignSingapore Council, the national agency for design.
+Since 1 April 2019, the EDB manages DesignSingapore Council, the national agency for design, which is located in the National Design Centre.
 This is done to help companies expand beyond Singapore.
 It also manages Singapore Global Network, which was set up in 2019 to grow Singapore's networks and connections around the world.

 The EDB maintains 20 international offices in 14 countries which includes Brazil, China, France, Germany, India, Indonesia, Japan, Netherlands, South Korea, Sweden, Switzerland, Thailand, United Kingdom and the United States.